Undline/ForestFox/readme.md

 - **Menu Bar** -> The menu bar element contains icon widgets as well as buttons, sliders, divider, drop down menus, tabs and page slides (pop ups that can take up an entire screen).
 There can only be one menu bar per application.

-- **Tool Bar** -> Has the same elements as a menu bar but there can be up to three (ideally one on the left, right and bottom) with the bottom one having a special widget for a status bar and the side tool bars having vertical tabs.
+- **Tools** -> Has the same elements as a menu bar but there can be up to three (ideally one on the left, right and bottom) with the bottom one having a special widget for a status bar and the side tool bars having vertical tabs.

-- **Image Editor** -> This element type will have a canvas widget, Image widget, color picker and a tree widget (for selecting layers)
+- **Image Editor** -> This element type will have a canvas widget, Image widget, color picker and a tree widget (for selecting layers).

+- **Video Editor** -> This element is made to create cuts and transitions in videos.
+It has the same widgets as the Image Editor, but also has a timeline that is meant to chop / merge video clips. *This functionality will be implemented at a later time*

 - **Node Graph** -> This element creates a node graph whose purpose is meant to mocking up ideas and showing relationships between various items.
 This will be using the grid widget, along with the shape widget and the arrow widget.
 This should also have a color picker widget. *Note: We should use Obsidian's open file format for these graph nodes*